dorucioclea/sol-mvx-nft-bridge-poc/README.md

 Blockchain interoperability and the ability to transfer assets between different blockchains is a key feature for the future of blockchain technology.
 That being said, considering there is no production-ready NFT bridge available between MultiversX and Solana, we have decided to create a proof of concept for such a bridge.
 Such a bridge would give MultiversX & Solana users access to a wider range of NFTs, liquidity and trading opportunities.

-The implementation can easily be generalised to normal NFTs as well, even though it is made specifically for Data NFTs.
+The implementation can easily be generalized to normal NFTs as well, even though it is made specifically for Data NFTs and this is our plan of the launch version of this bridge (support Data NFTs and regular NFTs as well)

 ## Architecture